tremho/locale-string-tables/README.md

 you can continue to populate with your own strings across a large number of language locales.

-If you use gen-format, you do not need to import or set up the
+If you use gen-format, you do not need to import or set up this
 @tremho/locale-string-tables module independently

 ### Using locale-string-tables